Loading...

 Launch & Grow in 2025

-With the software development wrapped up in 2025, I am now going full-steam ahead with video content creation & marketing, onboarding local businesses and growing the team of Certified Partners!
+With the software development for CartQ wrapped up in 2025, I am now going full-steam ahead with the ongoing marketing effort of video content creation, lead generation, onboarding of local businesses and growing the team of Certified Partners!

 Behind The Scenes: My new basement studio corner for working & recording video content.
-Special thanks to cheap LED lighting from Amazon 😊.
+A special thanks to easy-to-set-up LED lighting from Amazon 😊.

 As I was writing this "Our Story" blog post, I really tried think about how I can summarize the primary goals & values of CartQ, and this is what I came up with: